allegroai/clearml-docs/docs/references/clearml_agent_ref.md

 * Launch multiple long-term docker services.
 Spin multiple, simultaneous Tasks, each in its own Docker container, on the same machine.
 Each Task will be registered as a new node in the system, providing tracking and transparency capabilities.
 Start up and shutdown of each Docker is verified.
 Use in CPU mode (`--cpu-only`), only.

+* To limit the number of simultaneous tasks run in services mode, pass a maximum number immediately after the `--services-mode` option (e.g. `--services-mode 5`)

 ---